Esha034/Churn-Prediction-System-Project/README.md

 -Telco Customer Churn Dataset – Available on Kaggle.

+## 💾 Saved Model

+- `customer_churn_model.pkl`: Contains the trained Random Forest model and required feature names.
+- This file enables fast loading and inference without retraining.
+- Can be used for building a Streamlit or Flask web app for real-time churn predictions.

 ## 📂 Output Files

 -`Churn_Predictions.csv` – Contains model predictions and can be used for dashboard or further evaluation.